hermeschen1116/moneybook_assembly_ncu/README.md

-For more detail, please view https://bit.ly/3tau0P4
+For more detail, please view this notion page => https://bit.ly/3tau0P4